Fannie Lou Hamer

-Fannie Lou Hamer (/ˈheɪmər/; née Townsend; October 6, 1917 – March 14, 1977) was an American voting and women's rights activist, community organizer, and a leader in the civil rights movement.
+Fannie Lou Hamer (/ˈheɪmər/; née Townsend; October 6, 1917 – March 14, 1977) was an American voting and women's rights activist, community organizer, and leader of the civil rights movement.
 She was the vice-chair of the Freedom Democratic Party, which she represented at the 1964 Democratic National Convention.
 Hamer also organized Mississippi's Freedom Summer along with the Student Nonviolent Coordinating Committee (SNCC).
-She was also a co-founder of the National Women's Political Caucus, an organization created to recruit, train, and support women of all races who wish to seek election to government office.
+She was a co-founder of the National Women's Political Caucus, an organization created to recruit, train, and support women of all races who sought election to government offices.

-Hamer began civil rights activism in 1962, continuing until her health declined nine years later.
-She was known for her use of spiritual hymns and quotes and her resilience in leading the civil rights movement for black women in Mississippi.
-She was extorted, threatened, harassed, shot at, and assaulted by racists, including members of the police, while trying to register for and exercise her right to vote.
-She later helped and encouraged thousands of African-Americans in Mississippi to become registered voters and helped hundreds of disenfranchised people in her area through her work in programs like the Freedom Farm Cooperative.
-She unsuccessfully ran for the U.S. Senate in 1964, losing to John C. Stennis, and the Mississippi State Senate in 1971.
-In 1970, she led legal action against the government of Sunflower County, Mississippi for continued illegal segregation.
+Hamer began her civil rights activism in 1962, continuing it until her health declined nine years later.
+She was known for her use of spiritual hymns and biblical quotes, and for her resilience in leading the civil rights movement for black women in Mississippi.
+She was threatened, harassed, shot at, and assaulted by racists, including members of the police, while she was trying to register to vote.
+She later helped and encouraged thousands of African Americans in Mississippi to become registered voters, and assisted hundreds of disenfranchised people in her area through her work in programs such as the Freedom Farm Cooperative.
+She ran for the U.S. House in 1964, losing to Jamie Whitten, and she ran for the Mississippi State Senate in 1971.
+In 1970, she led legal action against the government of Sunflower County, Mississippi, for continued illegal segregation.

 Hamer died on March 14, 1977, aged 59, in Mound Bayou, Mississippi.
-Her memorial service was widely attended and her eulogy was delivered by U.S. Ambassador to the United Nations Andrew Young.
-She was posthumously inducted into the National Women's Hall of Fame in 1993.
+Her memorial service was widely attended and U.S. Ambassador to the United Nations Andrew Young delivered the eulogy.
+She was inducted into the National Women's Hall of Fame in 1993.
+On January 4, 2025, President Joe Biden posthumously awarded Hamer the Presidential Medal of Freedom.